krzysztofsurdy/cart-product-api/README.md

 ### 1. Products catalog API:

 Our catalog contains the following products:
-ID Title Price
+* Title Price
-* 1 Fallout 1.99
+* Fallout 1.99
-* 2 Don’t Starve 2.99
+* Don’t Starve 2.99
-* 3 Baldur’s Gate 3.99
+* Baldur’s Gate 3.99
-* 4 Icewind Dale 4.99
+* Icewind Dale 4.99
-* 5 Bloodborne 5.99
+* Bloodborne 5.99

 The API should expose methods to:
-* Add a new product
+1. Add a new product
-**Product name should be unique
+   - Product name should be unique
-* Remove a product
+2. Remove a product
-* Update product title and/or price
+3. Update product title and/or price
-* List all of the products
+4. List all of the products
-**There should be at least 5 products in the catalog (the ones in the table above) **This list should be paginated, max 3 products per page
+   - There should be at least 5 products in the catalog (the ones in the table above)
+   - This list should be paginated, max 3 products per page

 ### 2. Cart API